tanupoo/nmea-parser/README.md

     % cat nmea.txt | nmea-stat.py

+You can specify the device file as the file name.
+See the streaming mode.

 With the -c option, you can see the condition of the satellites in the device's sight.

+    % nmea-stat.py --ignore-cksum --min-snr=35 -c
+    ## 2018-09-24 07:55:32.294942
+      Satellites in view: 10
+      Satellites in tracking: 5
+      Satellites in good signal: 3

+The time stamp of each header is the time when you parse the data, If you want to know the date and time when the data was taken, you should add the -g option to see the geometric data.

-With the -g option, you can see the geometry of the GPS device.
+With the -g option, you can see the geometric data of the GPS device.

+    % nmea-stat.py --ignore-cksum -g
+    ## 2018-09-24 07:57:13.800630
+      Statis: A
+      UTC: 2003-04-22 00:14:30.003
+      Latitude: 39.1231417
+      Longitude: -120.9587217
+      Altitude: 00545.5 M
+      Height of geoid: -26.0 M
+      Speed: 0.0
+      Angle: 175.3
+      Quality: GPS fix
+      Mode: 3D fix
+      Tracked: 5
+      PDOP: Good (04.5)
+      HDOP: Good (02.1)
+      VDOP: Good (04.0)

 ### Streaming mode.